paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-003-general-powers-and-functions.md

 **(b)** With respect to each budget activity within an appropriation for a fiscal year for operations and maintenance, the Secretary of Defense shall ensure that there are employed during that fiscal year employees in the number and with the combination of skills and qualifications that are necessary to carry out the functions within that budget activity as determined under the total force management policies and procedures established under [section 129a of this title](./chapter-003-general-powers-and-functions.md#section-129a).

-**(c)**

-(1) Not later than February 1 of each year—

-  (A) the Secretary of Defense shall submit to the congressional defense committees a report on the management of the civilian workforce of the Office of the Secretary of Defense and the Defense Agencies and Field Activities; and

-  (B) the Secretary of each military department shall submit to the congressional defense committees a report on the management of the civilian workforces under the jurisdiction of such Secretary.

-(2) Each report under paragraph (1) shall contain, with respect to the civilian workforce under the jurisdiction of the official submitting the report, the following:

-  (A) An assessment of the projected size and associated cost of such civilian workforce in the current year and for each year in the future-years defense program.

-  (B) If the projected size and associated cost of such civilian workforce has changed from the previous year’s projected size and associated cost, an explanation of the reasons for the increase or decrease from the previous projection, including an explanation of any efforts to reduce the overall costs of the total force of military, civilian, and contract workforces.

-  (C) In the case of a transfer of functions between military, civilian, and contractor workforces, an explanation of the reasons for the transfer and the steps that have been taken to control the overall cost of the function to the Department.

 ### Statutory Notes

 #### Amendments
+2025—Subsec. (c).
+Pub.
+L. 119–60, § 422(b)(3), struck out subsec. (c) which required the Secretary of Defense to submit to the congressional defense committees a report on the management of the civilian workforce of the Office of the Secretary of Defense and the Defense Agencies and Field Activities and the Secretary of each military department to submit to the congressional defense committees a report on the management of the civilian workforces under the jurisdiction of such Secretary.
+See [section 115a(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section115a/d&num=0&edition=prelim).

+Subsec. (c)(2).
+Pub.
+L. 119–60, § 422(b)(2), in introductory provisions, substituted “The matter to be included in each discussion under paragraph (1)” for “Each report under paragraph (1) shall contain” and “of each element of the Department of Defense named in such paragraph, is” for “under the jurisdiction of the official submitting the report,” and redesignated par.
+(2) as [section 115a(d)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section115a/d/2&num=0&edition=prelim).

 2021—Subsec. (a).
 Pub.
 L. 117–81, in first sentence, substituted “solely” for “primarily” and, in second sentence, struck out “solely” after “shall not be subject”.

 2019—Subsec. (a).
 Pub.
 L. 116–92, § 1103(1), in first sentence, substituted “each fiscal year primarily” for “each fiscal year”, and in second sentence, substituted “The management of such personnel in any fiscal year shall not be subject solely to any” for “Any” and struck out “shall be developed on the basis of those factors and shall be subject to adjustment solely for reasons of changed circumstances” after “number of employees”.